jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/marshmello/index.md

 Gridea version 0.9.3 allows an external attacker to execute arbitrary code remotely on any client attempting to view a malicious markdown file through Gridea.
-This is possible because the application has the "nodeIntegration" option enabled.
+This is possible because the application has the `nodeIntegration` option enabled.

 ## Vulnerability

-This vulnerability occurs because the application has the "nodeIntegration" option enabled.
+This vulnerability occurs because the application has the `nodeIntegration` option enabled.
 Due to the above, an attacker can embed malicious JS code in a markdown file and send it to the victim for viewing to achieve an RCE.

 ## Exploitation

 To exploit this vulnerability, you must send the following file to a user to open with Gridea.
-The exploit is triggered when the user presses "CTRL+P" or simply clicks "preview".
+The exploit is triggered when the user presses `CTRL+P` or simply clicks `preview`.

 ### exploit.md